-“Multi-cloud and hybrid is the new normal because it’s important to put the right workload in right environment,” explained Dominic Romeo, the senior product manager for TierPoint.
+“Multicloud and hybrid cloud architectures are the new normal because it’s important to put the right workload in the right environment,” explains Dominic Romeo, Director, Product Management at TierPoint.

 The growth of the Public Cloud

-Because cloud providers have different strengths, customers may choose different ones to meet different requirements, such as geographic range, storage options, disaster recovery, or capabilities related to the type of application or data.
+Because cloud providers have different strengths, customers may choose different ones to meet various requirements.
+Requirements like geographic range, storage options, disaster recovery, or capabilities related to the type of applications or data they have.
+A company may be drawn to IBM due to their machine learning and AI capabilities, and opt for AWS due to their database experience.
+It isn’t uncommon to pick providers for specific use cases.

 “It’s important to know your latency requirements and to put the right data on the right transport,” said Romeo.
 “If I have ten seconds of latency, I need to ask, ‘How will that affect the end user or the data processing?’”

-In the initial stages of a cloud migration, an organization may have only non-critical data in the cloud, with a VPN as the connection.
-However, a VPN offers no guarantee in terms of throughput, latency or performance as it travels over the internet.
-So once a company moves production applications and data to the cloud, it typically upgrades to a dedicated connection.
+In the initial stages of cloud migration, an organization may have only non-critical data in the cloud, with a VPN as the connection.
+However, a VPN offers no guarantee in terms of throughput, latency, or performance as it travels over the internet.
+Once a company moves production applications and data to the cloud, they typically upgrade to a dedicated connection.

-“While Internet VPNs can work great, there are many situations when you want the guaranteed performance, latency and bandwidth of a dedicated connection,” explained Romeo.
+“While Internet VPNs can work great, there are many situations when you want the guaranteed performance, latency, and bandwidth of a dedicated connection,” explains Romeo.

 Cloud connectivity options

 Another trend in cloud connectivity is the “cloud exchange.”
-It’s a term for cloud and managed services providers that also connect multiple cloud platforms under one umbrella.
-For example, both TierPoint and Zayo have both been expanding their networks of cloud platform partners, including leading platforms such as Azure, AWS, Google and Salesforce, as well as colocation, backup, security, disaster recovery, and management services.
-A customer need only connect to the exchange provider to have access to a range of hybrid and multi-cloud options.
-That arrangement makes it less costly for customers to experiment with different platforms and get best-of-breed services from each.
+It’s a term for cloud computing and managed service providers that also connect multiple cloud platforms under one umbrella.
+We have also been expanding services in colocation, backup, security, disaster recovery, and management services.

 Key considerations for cloud connectivity

-- How do I ensure resiliency and redundancy of my connections?
+- How do I ensure the resiliency and redundancy of my connections?

 - How much bandwidth will I need?

-- What are the latency requirements of different systems?
+- What are the latency connection requirements of different systems?

 - Do I need to purchase additional network gear?